labocho/springboard-client/README.md

 # springboard-client

 This is springboard client.
-This connect springboard server, connect VPN, and configure route to the server.
+This connect to springboard server, VPN, and configure route to the server.

 ## Installation